-100 Million Farmers is a multistakeholder platform catalyzing action to transition towards net-zero, nature-positive food systems by 2030.
-It supports local solutions that empower both farmers and consumers to place climate, nature and resilience at the core of the global food economy
+100 Million Farmers is a multistakeholder platform catalysing action to transition towards net-zero, nature-positive food systems by 2030.
+It sets out a shared global ambition while supporting local solutions that incentivise farmers and empower consumers to place climate, nature and resilience at the core of the food economy

 Transforming food systems: an imperative and an opportunity